NUCHAL TRANSLUCENCY ULTRASOUND

 At present, these blood tests cannot be used on their own to calculate risk, but must be combined with the nuchal translucency ultrasound.

-The best time to have the blood test is 10 weeks gestation, however it can be performed at any time between 10 and 13 weeks 6 days gestation.
+This blood test is traditionally performed after 10 weeks gestation, however it can be performed at any time between 8 weeks and 13 weeks 6 days gestation, with some data to suggest that a blood test performed earlier may be more accurate for detection.

 It is ideal (but not essential) to have the blood test results available at your nuchal translucency ultrasound.
 This means you receive your final results on the day of the ultrasound, making counselling about your results easier.